How to Apply

 Recommendations

 Two recommendations are required for MLS applicants.
 These recommendations may be from professors, instructors, or professional associates, who can comment on the candidate's character and potential for success in legal study.
-Recommenders must send the recommendations directly to Trinity Law School.
+Recommenders should send recommendations directly to Trinity Law School or via LSAC's Credential Assembly Service.

 Personal Statement